 General Notes and Observations: Locations, abundances, unusual behaviors, etc.:

-This large individual is about 10 cm in diameter.
+This large individual is about 10 cm in diameter and has 7 rays.
 Photo by Dave Cowles, July 2012

 Authors and Editors of Page: